c0di/testpythonrust/content/blog-with-zola.md

 Zola is a great SSG so far, I am happy with the setup.
 I like the simplicity of the tool and the speed of the generated site (Rust 📈 -> `zola build` -> `Done in 91ms.` for me) and automatic deployment with GitHub Actions. 😍

-If you're looking for a Rust based SSG solution I hope this post will help you with the setup.
+If you're looking for a Rust based SSG solution I hope this post will help you with the setup. 📈

-If you have any questions, reach out to me on X [@bbelderbos](https://x.com/bbelderbos).